centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/dnscontrol.md

 Find [here](https://stackexchange.github.io/dnscontrol/providers/hexonet) the documentation of our Provider Plugin.

-Find [here](https://github.com/hexonet/dnscontrol-dnsconfig) a basic example for the HEXONET Integration.
+Find [here](https://github.com/hexonet/dnscontrol-dnsconfig) a basic setup and example for the HEXONET Integration.